Text Link

 Understanding bulimia in men

-Lack of research and assumptions about how eating disorders affect different genders has resulted in eating disorders in men being misunderstood, under-diagnosed, and undertreated.
+Unfortunately, assumptions about how BN and other eating disorders affect different genders, among a lack of research on the subject, has often resulted in male eating disorders being misunderstood, under-diagnosed, and under-treated.1

 Last updated on